 He took out huge ads in newspapers and magazines with early sculptures and designs, and with that money raised, he was able to finish the design and actually blueprint the full car.
 Then the government came in in mid-’48 and started looking at things.

-But there was a lot of attention right off the start, because any time someone comes in and says to an industry—and I don’t care what industry it is—but if you arrive and say, “Hey, the way you’re doing it now, the way everybody’s experiencing cars, that’s all wrong and I’m going to completely change it.
-I’m going to move the motor from the front to the back, and I’m going to change the brakes from drums to discs, and I’m going to put seat belts, and these pads, and a light that turns with the steering wheel to illuminate the road as you’re turning, like a spotlight,” I mean that was something that Ford didn’t put on a Taurus until the ‘90s, he had this idea back in 1946.
+But there was a lot of attention right off the start.
+Because any time someone comes in and says to an industry—and I don’t care what industry it is—but if you arrive and say, “Hey, the way you’re doing it now, the way everybody’s experiencing cars, that’s all wrong and I’m going to completely change it.
+I’m going to move the motor from the front to the back.
+And I’m going to change the brakes from drums to discs.
+And I’m going to put seat belts, and these pads.
+And a light that turns with the steering wheel to illuminate the road as you’re turning, like a spotlight.”
+I mean that was something that Ford didn’t put on a Taurus until the ‘90s, he had this idea back in 1946.

 TG: It seemed like things were set up correctly, so what went wrong?

-EB: I think when he so publicly came out to try to raise money, I think a lot of people thought, “Hey, who is this guy, what the hell’s he doing?”
+EB: I think when he so publicly came out to try to raise money, I think a lot of people thought, “Hey, who is this Preston Tucker guy, what the hell’s he doing?”
 And then the fact that he was going to make cars in Chicago instead of the accepted norm of in Detroit, the tax basis that was generated from the revenue of all these cars—everything was supporting the Michigan economy.

 So now you had the government, the senators of the state saying, “Hey wait a second, this is our industry, you can’t go to Chicago, Illinois with our Detroit, Michigan industry.